Minnesota Wildflowers

 Detailed Information

-[photo of leaves] Double compound leaves may be well over a foot long in the lower part of the plant and much smaller at the top; each compound leaf has 3 or more leaflets.
-Leaflets are up to 4 inches long and 1¼ inches across with pointed tips and sharp teeth.
-Leaflets often fold up some from the central vein.
+[photo of leaves and vein pattern] Double compound leaves may be well over a foot long in the lower part of the plant and much smaller at the top; each compound leaf has 3 or more leaflets.
+Leaflets are up to 4 inches long and 1¼ inches across with pointed tips and sharp teeth, and often fold up some from the central vein.
 A distinguishing feature of the leaves is the veins radiating from the central vein tend to terminate in the notch of the teeth instead of the tip.
-The stem may be green or purple, or have purple streaks or spots.
+Stems are much branched, may be green or purple, or have purple streaks or spots.

 Notes: